mohammad-re2004/instagram_clone/README.md

 Direct Messaging: Real-time chat with image sharing

-Notifications: Real-time updates for likes, comments, and follows
+Notifications: Real-time updates for likes, comments, and follows.

 #🛠️ Interactive Features
 ❤️ Double-tap to like posts